vsbuffalo/stanhl/README.md

 ## Todo

-I wrote this especially for Stan, but it might be worthwhile to tear out the backend and throw it in a pygmentr package, and then use pygmentr to build up stanhl.
-If you want to help out, let me know.
+I interfaced Pygments with R to create syntax highlighting for Stan, but afterwards thought it might be useful to have a more general R-Pygments interface.
+This interface is now the [pygmentr](https://github.com/vsbuffalo/pygmentr) package; I am debating whether to merge these two together, or just keep stanhl separate.
 For now, there are some Stan-specific features I want, e.g. including Stan models from file, so this package is worth it.